mjguidry/WhatsMyGen/generations/greatest-middle.md

 <br>
 ### Greatest Generation: Middle tier
 #### 1916 to 1921
-In 2018, this tier would be those Americans between 97 and 102 years old.
-The U.S. Census Bureau estimates that there were 243,824 Americans between the ages of 97 and 99, and most of the 93,927 people that were 100+ years old would also be in this tier.
+In 2019, this tier would be those Americans between 98 and 103 years old.
+The U.S. Census Bureau estimates that there were 243,824 people between the ages of 97 and 99 in 2018, and most of the 93,927 people that were 100+ years old would also be in this tier.

 ### People